guinetn/frogit/README.md

 ## Install

-1. Install it manually: copy files into the package folder.
+1. Copy into the package folder (C:\Users\<username>\AppData\Roaming\Sublime Text 3\Packages\Frogit)
+* frogit.py
+* context.sublime-menu

+2. Copy ENGLISH_FRENCH.md in an easy accessible folder (you will often access it to change it and add yours translations...)

+# Setup
-2. In Frogit.py, set the path to your dictionary file:
+In Frogit.py, set the path to your dictionary file:

 ```
 dictionnary = r'C:\My\ENGLISH_FRENCH.md'